OAI/OpenAPI-Specification/proposals/001_Alternative Schema Proposal.md

 ## Alternatives considered

 Embedding non-JSON content in the OAS document would have imposed an unacceptable burden on tooling.
-Therefore, an extenal link was prefered.
+Therefore, an external link was prefered.
 Considerable discussion was held over exactly how the links should be represented in the Schema Object.
 The selected option should support the greatest number of possible combinations of external schema that can be expressed with the OpenAPI schema language.